Brucewastaken/minecraft-server-on-heroku-template/README.md

 There is currently no way of accessing the server console, so you will have to execute them from the Minecraft Client.

 Video instructions: https://youtu.be/EBzkSDBmaoU

+If you want to use other servers, make sure to modify the code (if you know how) and the python script (if you know the output after it is done).

+To use jdk 11 or 15, refer to https://devcenter.heroku.com/changelog-items/1489 and https://devcenter.heroku.com/changelog-items/1887